 A wealth of knowledge from 20+ years in the industry that informs our standards and procedures.
 We maintain the highest standards in the industry and continuously improve our quality and cost.

 We utilize the most advanced diamond tools because they deliver fast grinding and better surface finishes.
 This means lower costs and better quality polished concrete floors.

-We only use polishing systems that mechanically polish the concrete surface.
+We only use diamond polishing systems that mechanically polish the concrete surface and don’t use resin transfer to create the finish.
 This results in better quality, longer lasting floors.

-The machines we use are modern, industrial, planetary floor grinders paired with the heavy duty vacuums.
-This means an almost dust free job site and reliable timelines.
+We use advanced, planetary floor grinders paired with the heavy duty vacuums.
+This means flat floors and an almost dust free job site.

-We use best in class chemicals to maximize the performance of our polished concrete floors.
+We use best in class sealers/densifiers to maximize the durability of our polished concrete floors.
 High quality densifiers, joint fillers and repair materials are important parts of the process.

 How Long Do Polished Concrete Floors Last?

 A polished concrete floor should last between 3-10 years depending on these primary four factors: